No, Student Loan Cancellation will not Benefit the “Wealthy”

 — Adam Looney

-Given that financially distressed individuals (who tend to be lower income) are far less likely than financially stable individuals to fill out voluntary surveys, and the fact that 30% of the debt is unaccounted for in the first place, the accuracy of Looney’s claim that the highest 20% of earners own 30% of the debt is dubious, at best.
+Given that financially distressed individuals (who tend to be lower-income) are far less likely than financially stable individuals (who tend to be higher-income) to fill out voluntary surveys, and the fact that 30% of the debt is unaccounted for in the first place, the accuracy of Looney’s claim that the highest 20% of earners own 30% of the debt is dubious, at best.

 But even accepting this suspicious claim implies directly that the bottom 80% of earners hold 70% of the debt.
 So by Looney’s own analysis, cancelling federal student loans will largely benefit the un-wealthy.